Erg-os/Silver_Staff_of_Aule/Silver_Staff_of_Aule/ReadMe_Silver_Staff_of_Aule_EN.txt

 Please note that the above will require jailbreaking.

-To iPad users unwilling and/or unable to jailbreak, I can provide, upon request, a semplified version of the mod (without custom item description) to be installed using the instructions provided by lunar: https://forums.beamdog.com/discussion/16695/amazing-discovery-overriding-cre-files-without-override-folder-and-jailbreak/p1
+To iPad users unwilling and/or unable to jailbreak, I can provide, upon request, a simplified version of the mod (without custom item description) to be installed using the instructions provided by lunar: https://forums.beamdog.com/discussion/16695/amazing-discovery-overriding-cre-files-without-override-folder-and-jailbreak/p1

-Alternatevely, please check this method provided by ScottBrooks: https://forums.beamdog.com/discussion/comment/633000/#Comment_633000
+Alternatively, please check this method provided by ScottBrooks: https://forums.beamdog.com/discussion/comment/633000/#Comment_633000

 _______________________